 “Do you really think everything you did in Capricorn was justified?”

-“Not this again—of course, I do.”
+“Not this again.
+I didn’t do anything.
+That was all them.
+But if you insist that it was me—well—of course, I do.”
 Scorpio extended his hand and seemed to hold Hilton in his palm from the distance.
 “I’ve already broken the shepherd.
 The rest will soon follow.
 Even so, they were quite a beautiful group of True Conductors.
 That Maria on the other hand…”

 Maria?
 Oh.
 Leo’s problem child.
 Taurus had never personally agreed with Leona’s way of selecting Saint Candidates.
 She’d predicted this sort of fall out.